 Let’s look at a few ways to become unstuck and rip the band-aid off so you can tell your wife you want a divorce.

-- Make sure this is really what you want.
+Make sure this is really what you want.
 There are many things in life, you cannot come back from.
 Telling your spouse you want a divorce, may be one of them!
-Also remember, how you break the news, will shape how the divorce unfolds.
+This is why it is crucial to make sure this is truly the path you wish to take.
+Have you exhausted all other options such as marriage counseling or a temporary separation?
+Also remember, that how you break the news, may impact how the divorce unfolds.

-- Plan your conversation.
+Don’t ambush your spouse & plan your conversation.
 Now that you’ve made the decision, think about when and where you want to have the conversation.
+Even if your spouse knows you’re unhappy, don’t assume they are not in denial of a divorce and this may completely blindside them.
+I recommend informing your spouse ahead of time, that you wish to discuss an important matter and set a date.
 Also, think about how you see it playing out.
 Plan your dialogue to be kind, direct, and calm.
 Choose a moment when you will have some uninterrupted time, if you have children, make sure they are not at home or go somewhere you can have a private discussion, and turn off your phones.
-Also, keep in mind not to have this occur on an anniversary or holiday.
-Trust me, you will ruin that day for years to come for her and your family.
+This will be incredibly stressful, therefore, prepare for anger, sadness, crying, denial, and possibly an argument.

 - “I have some difficult news to share with you.
 I have decided that our marriage cannot continue and that I will be filing for a divorce.
 I have been struggling with this for a long time, and I cannot go on any longer.
 I know this will be a painful process for all of us, however, I do believe with can do this the best way possible with kindness and decency.”